Miayam

 };

-Here is how we inject assets on base template (components/templates/base/index.pug
+Here's how we inject assets on base template (components/templates/base/index.pug

 ):